Responsibility to protect: CAR and the R2P

-The crisis in the CAR was a case for the R2P, due to mass atrocity crimes being committed by both sides.
+The crisis in the CAR was a case for the R2P, because of mass atrocity crimes being committed by both sides.
 During a Security Council briefing on 25 November, UN Deputy-Secretary-General Jan Eliasson said that the world faced "a profoundly important test of international solidarity and of our responsibility to protect" in CAR.
 The Security Council passed Resolution 2127 on 5 December, emphasizing that the NTC has the primary responsibility to protect the civilian population in CAR.
-The resolution granted a Chapter VII mandate to AU and French forces to protect civilians and restore security, imposed an arms embargo, and established a UN Commission of Inquiry.
+This resolution granted a Chapter VII mandate to AU and French forces to protect civilians and restore security; imposed an arms embargo; and established a UN Commission of Inquiry.

-In the beginning, the international response to the coup was purely diplomatic: members of the International Contact Group insisted that Michel Djotodia respect the principles set out in the Libreville agreement.
+Initially, the international response to the coup was purely diplomatic: members of the International Contact Group insisted that Michel Djotodia respect the principles set out in the Libreville agreement.
 The African Union was the first to react when it announced a new African-led International Support Mission for CAR (MISCA) in July 2013.
 However, MISCA was ineffective in reversing the deteriorating security situation.
 Although its mandate was well-defined, there was general agreement that it lacked the resources to fulfill its mission.
-The UN General Assembly put CAR on the international agenda in September.
+The UN General Assembly put CAR on the international agenda in September of that year.
 Resolution 2121, adopted on 10 October 2013 and sponsored by France, strengthened and broadened the mandate of the UN Integrated Peacebuilding Office in the Central African Republic (BINUCA).
-Aware that MISCA alone would be unable to adequately tackle the growing insecurity, France changed its initial position from disengagement to military contribution, as announced by François Hollande on 20 November 2013, who said that French forces would be reinforced by almost 1,000 troops for a six-month period.
-France began to deploy troops in CAR after receiving authorization from the Security Council on 5 December 2013 with Resolution 2127, which authorizes MISCA and French forces to take "all necessary measures" to protect civilians and restore security in CAR.
+Aware that MISCA alone could not adequately tackle the growing insecurity, France changed its initial position from disengagement to military contribution—as François Hollande announced on 20 November 2013, French forces would be reinforced by almost 1,000 troops for six months.
+France began to deploy troops in CAR after receiving authorization from the Security Council on 5 December 2013 through Resolution 2127, which authorized MISCA and French forces to take "all necessary measures" to protect civilians and restore security in CAR.
 French soldiers immediately began to patrol in Bangui.

-On 7 February 2014, it was reported that the International Criminal Court's chief prosecutor Fatou Bensouda said that she had "opened a preliminary investigation into possible war crimes in the Central African Republic".